aldogutierrez/NetworkManagementToolkit/TCP.md

 ![](https://raw.githubusercontent.com/aldogutierrez/NetworkManagementToolkit/master/pictures/TCPstateDiagram.png)

 # 17. What is a half-open connection?
-What can it be used for?

 - A `half-open` connection happens when the host at one end of the TCP connection has crashed, or has otherwise removed the socket without notifying the other end.